defactor-com/documentation/docs/pools/how-tos/pools-project-onboarding.md

 #### 2. [**ERC20CollateralPool Contract**](https://defactor.dev/docs/smart-contracts/counterparty-pools-contract/smart-contract-erc20-collateral-pool)
 - Designed for EVM-compatible blockchains.
 - Facilitates pools of collateralized loans using the `ERC20` token standard.

 ---

-### Pools Smart Contract Configuration

-Smart contracts must be deployed and initialized with specific configuration parameters.

-- Refer to the [Pools Contract Requirements and Parameters Guide](https://defactor.dev/docs/pools/how-tos/smart-contract-config) for more details.

----